vaanwd/vcpkg-docs/vcpkg/maintainers/registries.md

 packages are contained in the registry, along with the method to retrieve those versions from the repository's history.

+The version file for each package is a JSON file with the same base name as the package, placed in a subdirectory of the versions directory which is the first letter of the package, followed by a dash.
+For example, the version file for the `pcre2` package is `versions\p-\pcre2.json`.

 #### Top-level fields

 | Name       | Type            | Description |